-The goal of the project is to study the effect of EFT operators in diboson processes involving Z bosons and photons, including those that introduce quartic gauge couplings with gluons.
-The student will generate signal events using a Monte Carlo event generator, use reweighting techniques in order to model the EFT effects, and then perform sensitivity studies to identify the most relevant observables for CMS data analysis.
-As a further step, the separation of the EFT signal from the SM backgrounds can be optimized.
+The goal of the project is to study the effect of EFT operators in diboson processes involving W and Z bosons and photons.
+The student will generate signal events using a Monte Carlo event generator, use reweighting techniques in order to model the EFT effects, and then perform sensitivity studies to identify new observables for CMS data analysis.
+As a further step, the separation of the EFT signal from the SM backgrounds will be optimized.
+For this, novel machine learning techniques can be developed, and compared to traditional approaches.